-Out in the field with Breeder Dr Solomon Fekybelu
+Out in the field with breeder Dr Solomon Fekybelu

-Out in the field with Breeder Dr Solomon Fekybelu
+Out in the field with breeder Dr Solomon Fekybelu

 Pacific Seeds Sorghum Plant Breeder, Dr Solomon Fekybelu was a son of an Ethiopian police officer who never expected he’d be living in Toowoomba, Australia working as a scientist for an internationally renowned agricultural company – Pacific Seeds.